AidaCPL/INFOSCI301_Final_Project/Data/README.md

 ### **How to Use**
 - Use Climate-FEVER to validate claims about climate change and analyze how misinformation narratives are constructed.
 - Incorporate its annotated claims into clustering and visualization tools to highlight trends and disputes in climate misinformation.
+- The prepocessed Climate-Fever codes includes a csv version of the json file found online.

 ## **3. ["Understanding and Combating Misinformation Across 16 Countries" Dataset](Main.csv)**